dhruvpathak1/stock_market_project/README.md

 ![DFD Level 2](images/dfd_lvl2.png)

-# SRS Document and APK file available.
+# SRS Document and APK file can be found in this repository.